 - Others have noticed stoppages in your breathing during sleep

 - You frequently feel drowsy or fatigued during the day, and you have difficulty focusing for extended periods

 Sleep apnea can often be treated with comfortable, form-fitting, oral appliances.
 These mouthpieces are designed for your specific bite structure, and they are crafted to hold your jaw in its optimal position while you sleep to promote an open airflow.

-The dentists at Smile Columbia Dentistry have extensive experience helping patients treat sleep apnea and restore restful sleep, and we are members of the American Academy of Dental Sleep Medicine.
+The dentist at Smile Columbia Dentistry has extensive experience helping patients treat sleep apnea and restore restful sleep, and we are members of the American Academy of Dental Sleep Medicine.
 If you live in Columbia, SC, and you suspect you or a loved one may suffer from sleep apnea, please call us today at (803) 781-9090 to schedule a consultation.